NHSSCA

 Nominations are reserved for Professional Members ONLY.
 To access the nomination form and submit your nomination, please LOGIN HERE

-– Candidates must have a minimum of 15 years serving as a full-time faculty member in the role of strength and conditioning coach (private or public high school).
+- Candidates must have a minimum of 15 years serving as a full-time strength and conditioning coach (with at least 10 of those years in a private or public high school).

 - Candidates must receive at least 75% of the votes from the Nomination Committee.